OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/pci_passthrough.rst

 Driver Blacklisting
 ~~~~~~~~~~~~~~~~~~~

-The same blacklisting done in the kernel parameters must be done in the system configuration. ``/etc/modprobe.d/blacklist.conf`` for nvidia GPUs:
+The same blacklisting done in the kernel parameters must be done in the system configuration. ``/etc/modprobe.d/blacklist.conf`` for NVIDIA GPUs:

 .. code::